-Flats or partitioned plastic pots 1-1⁄2 to 2 inches deep with drainage holes are best for starting seedlings, but any container that is not too deep and has drainage holes can be used, provided it’s been sterilized.
-Keep in mind that about 400 seedlings can be started in a 10 by 20-inch flat and about 50 seedlings can be started in a 5 by 5-inch flat.
+Flats or partitioned plastic pots 1½ to 2 inches deep with drainage holes are best for starting seedlings, but any container that is not too deep and has drainage holes can be used, provided it’s been sterilized.
+Keep in mind that about 400 seedlings can be started in a 10-inch by 20-inch flat and about 50 seedlings can be started in a 5-inch by 5-inch flat.
 A soilless mix of equal parts sphagnum peat and perlite or vermiculite is an excellent medium for starting seeds.
-Fill your containers and moisten the medium enough so that it turns dark, but is still crumbly.
+Fill your containers, and moisten the medium enough so that it turns dark but is still crumbly.

 Place the container in a warm spot, but do not allow the sunlight to hit the seeds or it can cook them in the plastic.
 Check the seeds every day; as soon as the first sprout of life is evident, remove the plastic cover and place the container under the grow lights.
 Don’t water the first day.

 In fact, be careful not to overwater basil seedlings.
-Allow the growing medium to dry out between waterings, but not become so dry the plants are stressed.
+Allow the growing medium to dry out between waterings but not become so dry that the plants are stressed.
 The growing medium will change color from dark to light, which should indicate to you when to water.
-It is best to water at the beginning of the light-colored soil cycle, rather than towards the end, when droopy leaves are a clear message seedlings are in dire need.
+It is best to water at the beginning of the light-colored soil cycle, rather than toward the end, when droopy leaves are a clear message that seedlings are in dire need.

 Ease seedlings outside to toughen cell structure